the Soundcard Input

 black.
 The red trace has 256 times the sensitivity of the black trace.

-If I just showed the black trace, you could not see that was some noise
+If I showed just the black trace, you could not see that there was some noise

 in the signal, affecting quiet input.